Questions and answers on COVID-19: Basic facts

 The precise way in which SARS-CoV-2 is transmitted from animals to humans is currently unknown.

-3. Is this virus comparable with SARS or with the seasonal flu?
+4. Is SARS-CoV-2 comparable with SARS or with the seasonal flu?

 The novel coronavirus detected in China in 2019, SARS-CoV-2, is closely related to the original SARS-CoV.
 These viruses cause respiratory diseases known as COVID-19 and SARS, respectively.
 Influenza, also known as the flu, is a respiratory illness that has similar symptoms but is caused by influenza viruses, not coronaviruses.